amaduswaray/amablog/src/posts/coding-blog-peace-with-techstack.md

 ![laravel meme](/post-images/coding-blog/meme.jpg)

-I took a liking to MVC architecture, and it shaped the way I now think about web development.
+I took a liking to the MVC architecture, and it shaped the way I now think about web development.
 The good thing is that many modern frameworks are converging in that direction with SSR, remote functions, server-side routing, etc.

 The second version of this blog was also created in Laravel, but I didn't complete that either.